aionnetwork/aion-docs/developers/guided-workflow.md

 ---
-title: Guided Tutorial
+title: Guided Workflow
-description: This page details the steps you can take in order to get a solid understanding of blockchain development, and utilizing the Aion ecosystem.
-By following these steps through end-to-end you will develop a great foundation to start your blockchain development career!
+description: This page walks you through the workflow you can take in order to become proficient at blockchain development.
+Although the workflow may look similar to other blockchain development processes, this guide was created with the Aion Network in mind.
+After completing each step listed here, you should have a solid understanding of how to create your blockchain applications on the Aion Network.
 table_of_contents: true
 next_page: /developers
 header_image: /developers/images/developers-header.png